-With agreement from TDEC personnel, the ambient air-sampling program at the Y-12 Complex was significantly reduced, effective at the end of 1994.
+With agreement from TDEC personnel, the ambient air sampling program at the Y-12 Complex was significantly reduced, effective at the end of 1994.
 All sampling for fluoride, total suspended particulates, and particulate matter less than 10 microns in diameter (PM10) was discontinued, and all but 3 of the 12 uranium samplers were shut down.
-Effective April 1, 1999, an agreement was reached according to which TDEC personnel took over responsibility for sampling and analysis of the three remaining uranium samplers at the Y-12 Complex.
-The uranium samplers were operated by the TDEC during 2002.
-On December 6, 1999, DOE submitted to TDEC a letter providing justification for reducing the number of on-site mercurymonitoring stations from four to two.
-Effective January 1, 2000, operation of the two monitors located in the interior of the Complex (near Buildings 9805-1 and 9422-13) was discontinued.
+Effective April 1, 1999, an agreement was reached according to which TDEC personnel took over responsibility for sampling and analysis of the three remaining uranium samplers were operated by TDEC during 2003.
+On December 6, 1999, DOE submitted to TDEC a letter providing justification for reducing the number of on-site mercury-monitoring stations from four to two.
+Effective January 1, 2000, operation of the two monitors located in the interior of the Y-12 Complex (near Buildings 9805-1 and 9422-13) was discontinued.
 The two boundary mercury-monitoring stations (stations 2 and 8) remain in operation.
 The locations of these monitoring stations are shown in Fig. 6.3.
-During 2002, the project to restart the hydrogen fluoride system at Building 9212 was placed on hold and will be reevaluated during CY 2003.
+During 2003, the project to restart the hydrogen fluoride system at Building 9212 was placed on hold.
+It is scheduled for restart in the summer of 2004.